RobSpectre/Trump-Filter/README.md

-Jeter Filter
+Trump Filter
 ================================
-A Chrome extension that removes Derek Jeter from the Internet.
+A Chrome extension that removes Donald Trump from the Internet.

 Overview
 --------------------------
-Each day, millions of people all around the world browse the Internet at terrible risk to their emotional and psychological well being.
-In this brave new world of the twenty-four news cycle, the ubiquitous usage of URI shorteners, and the virulence of content sharing, never has there been a more dangerous period for the average Internet user than right now.
-At any second, a wrong click can send a hapless victim to pages containing horrific exposure to the most disgusting, most vile, most gag-reflexive content imaginable from the black hearts of sick and twisted men.

-I am speaking, of course, about content with Derek Jeter.

-The Jeter Filter is a Chrome extension that removes Derek Jeter from the Internet, thus ending this long national nightmare.
-With this extension, you can enjoy a safe browsing experience with active search and removal of Derek Jeter on the pages you visit.
-You can adjust the Jeter Filter to the setting that fits your lifestyle, choosing between "Mild," "Aggressive," and the safest, most popular "Vindictive."
-Further, all sites found to contain Jeter while you are using the Jeter Filter are anonymously logged to FluidInfo, making it easier for developers on other platforms to add
-Jeter filtering to their experiences.

-This means the more you browse with the Jeter Filter, the easier it becomes for the world to filter more Jeter.

-And the easier it becomes for the world to filter out Derek Jeter, the better we are all for living it.
+In a culture fueled by celebrity and an electorate engineered for polarity, how can any one in these United States of America be surprised by the campaign of Donald J. Trump?
+Minted by shady back room real estate, distributed by reality television and crowned by incessant polling of ultra-early primary voters, Trump is the latest, hilarious permutation of American leadership.
+He is not the candidate we need, but surely the one we deserve.

+In a political atmosphere where ascendance can be manufactured through attention, the only way to deflate Trump's political star is through suffocation.
+Trump can only lose if we turn off the TV.

+Thus, the Trump Filter is presented as part of the antidote for this toxic candidacy.
+This Chrome extension will identify parts of a web page likely to contain Donald Trump and erase them from the Internet.

+Share with your friends and eliminate the only currency Trump can spend to win: brand recognition.

 Features
 --------------------------

-* Detects instances of Derek Jeter on web pages, warning users of the horror they may contain.
+* Detects instances of Donald Trump on web pages, warning users of the horror they may contain.
-* Attempts to identify semantically sections of the page likely to contain Derek Jeter and removes them from the page.
+* Attempts to identify semantically sections of the page likely to contain Donald Trump and removes them from the page.
 * Sensitivity settings to customize the aggressiveness of the filter - remove single references, chunks or the entire page.
-* Anonymously logs URIs containing Derek Jeter on FluidInfo in an effort to make filtering Derek Jeter easier for app developers worldwide.

 Installation (for Users)